What To Expect

 We have a vivid record of his voice, humour, mannerisms and his way of telling a story.

-This film is something we return to, not just to remember the stories, but to feel close to him again.
+This film is something we return to and to feel close to him again.

 That is ultimately what a Retold film is designed to be: not just a record of a life, but a way of holding onto a person.